howerj/libforth/readme.md

 Execute a command with the systems command interpreter.

+* 'raise'      ( u -- ??? )

+Raises a signal, what happens after the signal is raised is undefined.

+* 'date'       ( -- date )

+Push the date onto the stack, the order of the arguments are:

+	Is day light savings time?
+	Days since start of year
+	Week day
+	Year
+	Month
+	Day of month
+	Hour
+	Minutes
+	Seconds (note, this can include lead seconds!)

+The time is in UTC time.

+* 'memory-copy' ( r-addr1 r-addr2 u -- )

+Operates on two raw addresses.
+Copy 'u' characters from r-addr2 to r-addr1.

+* 'memory-locate' ( r-addr char u -- r-addr | 0 )

+Locate a character in a block of memory 'u' characters wide, returning a pointer to that character or zero if that address cannot be found.

+* 'memory-set'     ( r-addr char u -- )

+Set 'u' character of memory starting at 'r-addr' to 'char'.

+* 'memory-compare'  ( r-addr1 r-addr2 u -- x )

+Compare two blocks of memory 'u' units wide.

+* 'allocate' ( u -- r-addr status )

+Allocate a block of memory.

+* 'free' ( r-addr -- status )

+Free a block of memory.

 ##### File Access Words

 The following compiling words are part of the File Access Word set, a few of